operator-framework/operator-sdk/website/content/en/docs/scorecard/kuttl-tests.md

 1. `startControlPlane` - Set to false since scorecard assumes it is running within a control plane already.

+Other kuttl configurations settings are available for more advanced kuttl use cases.
+See [kuttl configuration][kuttl_configuration] for more details on kuttl configuration.

 ### kuttl Tests